Gotta Hear Them All: Towards Sound Source Aware Audio Generation: Experiments and Results

-\paragraph{Subjective Metrics.} To further establish the soundness of our method, we conduct a subjective listening test with 20 human evaluators.
-We randomly sample 40 central video frames from AudioSet Strong \cite{audiosetstrong} and AVSBench \cite{AVSBench}, generating 10-second audio clips with each method.
-The test participants are asked to rate 20 of them for fidelity without visual cues.
+\textbf{Subjective Metrics.} Following recent works \cite{V2A-Mapper, FoleyCrafter}, we conduct a subjective listening test with 20 human evaluators.
+We randomly sample 40 central video frames from AudioSet Strong \cite{audiosetstrong} and AVSBench \cite{AVSBench}, generating 10-second audio clips with each image-to-audio method.
+The participants are asked to rate 20 of them for fidelity without visual cues.
 They then rate 20 samples for relevance given the visual conditions.
 We collect the ratings on a 5-point scale and compute the Mean Opinion Score (MOS) \cite{MOS} to measure generation fidelity and relevance.
-Please see \cref{sec:subjective_details} for the evaluation setup.
+Please see Supplementary Section 6 for the evaluation setup.